Chiuqyan/MIDI-Text-Generator/README.md

 # Prepare the environment
-- According to the official configuration GPU graphics driver, etc.
+- Follow the official guidance for configuring the GPU graphics drivers, CUDA, and cuDNN, etc.
 - Create a new environment
 <pre>
 conda create midi -n python=3.10